learning-zone/python-basics/README.md

 ## Q. What is the difference between NumPy and SciPy?

 In an ideal world, NumPy would contain nothing but the array data type and the most basic operations: indexing, sorting, reshaping, basic element wise functions, et cetera.
 All numerical code would reside in SciPy.
-However, one of NumPy’s important goals is compatibility, so NumPy tries to retain all features supported by either of its predecessors.
+However, one of NumPy's important goals is compatibility, so NumPy tries to retain all features supported by either of its predecessors.
 Thus NumPy contains some linear algebra functions, even though these more properly belong in SciPy.
 In any case, SciPy contains more fully-featured versions of the linear algebra modules, as well as many other numerical algorithms.
 If you are doing scientific computing with python, you should probably install both NumPy and SciPy.
 Most new features belong in SciPy rather than NumPy.

 ## Q. Which of the following is an invalid statement?
 a) abc = 1,000,000